SebastianGraban/CMAP/README.md

 There is some flexibility available with the formatting of the dataset to be provided to the run model script.

-The dataset should be in a csv format and contain particulate beam attenuation coefficients (c_p).
+The dataset should be in a csv format and contain particulate beam-attenuation coefficients (c_p).
 The c_p coefficients can either be sampled at every second wavelength between 620 - 710 nm (resulting in 46 columns in the csv file) or at three wavelengths, which correspond to the lambda_1, lambda_2 and lambda_3 values that you